mrperrytpx/SummonerLookup/README.md

 #### `What was your motivation?`

-My motivaiton was further improvement as a self-taught software developer.
+My motivation was further improvement as a self-taught software developer.

 #### `Why did you build this project?`